-How are - and should - these disputes be resolved?
+How are - and should - personal injury claims be resolved?
 In our current system of civil justice, there are essentially three ways to accomplish this, all of which avoid a "duel at 20 paces," which did not work out very well for Alexander Hamilton in 1804.

 Lawsuits vary widely in length and expense, depending on the issues and amount of money involved.
 They provide for a thorough exploration and complete resolution of the dispute, with options for appeal if the outcome at the trial court level is perceived to be flawed.